MatiWall/Study.Software/README.md

-# Study.Software.Development
+# Study.Software
-This is a repository holding my notes on how to develop software.
+This is a repository holding my notes on software topics and how to develop it.